savergiggio/Aquarium-RGBW-SmartLamp/README.md

 - Update the firmware via OTA.

 ## 3D Printed Case or Alluminium Case
 The main idea is to make as much as possible the project easy to realize at home , when possible.
-For this reason, i opted for 2 solution.
+For this reason, i opted for 2 solutions.
 1. Case in Alluminium.
 I found this alluminium case in a chinese store for 10$.
 2. 3D Printed Case.
 This solution is aesthetically worse respect the alluminium case, but this permit to have a custom case with a more power fan for heat dissipation, permitting to have lower temperatures of the lamp.